 Students must complete 33 hours of electives from the approved list with at least 2 upper level science courses and 2 upper level courses not in physical or biological sciences.

 See the Clinical Professions Major Curriculum Sheet for required courses.

 The courses approved for the IMS Upper Division Electives are offered by our partnered colleges across FSU that are related to health and may be pre-requisites for professional health schools.
 All students in athe IMS B.S.
 Degree Program must complete a minimum of 6 credit hours of upper-division science electives and a minimum of 6 credit hours of non-science upper division electives.
 The list of approved upper division are available for downloading under Resources.

 NOTE: Many of the core and upper level courses in the IMS degree have pre-requisites.
-Pre-calculus, trigonometry, and general psychology are recommended as they are pre-requisite courses for many of the IMS core and major course requirements.
+Pre-calculus, trigonometry, and general psychology are required as they are pre-requisite courses for many of the IMS core and major course requirements.